graphitemaster/neothyne/docs/COLORGRADING.md

 Lets define the terminology first.
 A Hue is synonymous with a color, that is to say Hues are colors.
 When we say something is Red, Green or Blue, what we're conveying is the Hue.
-Saturation on the other hands refers to how a Hue appears under particular lighting condition.
+Saturation on the other hand refers to how a Hue appears under particular lighting conditions.
 Think of Saturation in terms of weak vs strong or pale vs pure.
 Finally, Lightness refers to how light or dark a color is.
 Lighter colors have higher values.
 For example, Orange has a higher value than navy Blue or dark Purple.
 Black has the lowest value of any Hue, and White the